Botin urges EU to define green lending to reduce dependence on Russian energy - NewsBreak

 Botin urges EU to define green lending to reduce dependence on Russian energy

-MADRID, April 1 (Reuters) - The chairman of Spanish bank Santander (SAN.MC) on Friday called for the European Union to define what kind of lending is considered consistent with a net zero energy policy, to help hasten moves to reduce dependence on Russian oil and gas.
+MADRID (Reuters) -The chairman of Spanish bank Santander on Friday called for the European Union to define what kind of lending is considered consistent with a net zero energy policy, to help hasten moves to reduce dependence on Russian oil and gas.

 “Among other initiatives, financial institutions must be able to finance the energy transition, and to this end, the authorities must define as soon as possible what lending is deemed consistent with our net zero goals,” Ana Botin told a shareholders meeting.